Market Overview for Summit Oaks

-There are 1 active listings in Summit Oaks with a median list price of $929K and a median sold price of $550K.
+There are 1 active listings in Summit Oaks with a median list price of $875K.

 Summit Oaks is a residential neighborhood located in south Austin, Texas, within the 78749 zip code in Travis County.
 The neighborhood sits west of Brodie Lane and south of Davis Lane, approximately 9 miles southwest of downtown Austin.
 The area is bordered by the Shady Hollow community to the south and west, with Slaughter Creek running through portions of the surrounding terrain.
 Brodie Lane serves as the primary north-south corridor, connecting to William Cannon Drive and MoPac Expressway (Loop 1) within a 5-minute drive.